Air Traffic Controller

 Are there strict guidelines regarding duration of ATC shifts, to protect against fatigue-based errors?
 What's the longest shift you had to work?

-Asked by Jed about 11 years ago
+Asked by Jed over 11 years ago

 Thanks for writing.
 There are definitely strict guidelines regarding controller working hours.
 The most current information is covered in the latest Federal Aviation Administration - National Air Traffic Controllers Association contract, which I am not privy to.